 Redeem your ticket with your order confirmation email.
 You can use your mobile device or a printed copy of the order confirmation (both options must include the barcode).

-The most efficient option for ticket pick up will be our new contact-less ticket kiosks located slopeside at the Village Day Lodge.
-Tickets can also be picked up at the ticket windows at the Village Day Lodge (parking lot side) and the Sun Peaks Nordic Centre at P5/Mt.
+Once you arrive at Sun Peaks, there are a number of locations where you can pick up your card.
+The most efficient options are our contact-less kiosks; three located slopeside at the Village Day Lodge and one at the base of the Burfield chairlift.
+In addition to the kiosks, cards can be picked up at the ticket windows at the Village Day Lodge (parking lot side) and the East Village Centre at Mt.
 Morrisey.

 Step 3: Store your Mountain Card in your pocket

 Place your Mountain Card in an exterior pocket on your left side.
 Make sure there are no cell phones, credit cards, or other items in the same pocket, as these may interfere with the RFID signal.
 Only carry one RFID card at a time.

 Keep your Mountain Card in your pocket.
 As you move through the RFID gates they will scan the card and open automatically.

 If the gate does not open or there is another issue with the RFID system a staff member will assist you.